 When you know you do great work and your clients and customers see results or love your products, take stock in that genuine appreciation and find ways to leverage it.
 Also — this is so important! — recognize that everyone can and should define success in their own unique way.

 One of the tenets I teach is to define success so you, and you alone, recognize it when you see it.
-(We explore a lot of ground around this concept in my 6-figure business class.)
+(We explore a lot of ground around this concept in my mastermind.)